Regensburg, Weltenburg Abbey, and One Last Emerald Cruises Day

 July 18, 2014

-It’s our last full day aboard Emerald Waterways’ Emerald Star today, as we approach the end of the Danube and our weeklong voyage that began in Budapest and has whisked us through the heart of four separate countries in just six short days.
+It’s our last full day aboard Emerald Cruises’ Emerald Star today, as we approach the end of the Danube and our weeklong voyage that began in Budapest and has whisked us through the heart of four separate countries in just six short days.
 This evening, we’ll enter the Main-Danube Canal and begin our transit toward Nuremberg, where we will disembark tomorrow morning and another group of guests will take our place.

 Fortunately, we still have one day left onboard, and it promises to be a busy one, with excursions to Regensburg, Kelheim and Weltenburg Abbey.

 Regensburg has been called the most well-preserved medieval city in Germany.
 It’s also widely recognized for one of its most iconic features: the Stone Bridge constructed between 1135 and 1146, which today is covered in scaffolding as reconstruction takes place.

 Directly adjacent to the Stone Bridge is the Wurstkuche, a small restaurant that has been serving up superb Schweinsbratwurstl vom rost mit sauerkraut (bratwurst & sauerkraut) for the past 700 years.
 That, plus a pint of Bavarian beer, was my goal for this morning.
 With just shy of two hours on shore, I’d be able to do that and still tour around for a little while.